Sunday, May 19, 2013

 And we're also on Facebook --- friend us!
 You can see our updates on our page SaintLandryCatholicChurch.

-Homily for the Fourth Sunday of Easter and Confirmation
+Homily for the Third Sunday in Advent

 Homilies are now available to download and listen to!